Compiled by Hanlie Wentzel on 30 May 2018. Updated 28 September 2020.

 D. American GED test

 A GED grade 12 equivalent is an alternative to getting a matric online.
-The GED (General Equivalency Diploma) does not have the status or the intellectual depth of Cambridge, but if you are looking for a simple and cheap way for your child to exit school with a matric level qualification, then it will work.
+The GED (General Equivalency Diploma) does not have the status or the intellectual depth of Cambridge or the American High School Diploma, but if you are looking for a simple and cheap way for your child to exit school with a matric level qualification, then it will work.
 The South African Qualifications Authority has evaluated the GED at the NSC level.

 The GED test series, which is currently used internationally, including SA, is a series of four subject tests.
-The GED alone is usually adequate for candidates wanting to study at colleges – but always check first.
-Universities in South Africa do not accept the GED qualification.
+Universities in South Africa do not accept the GED qualification – check first at the tertiary institution where your child wants to apply.

 1. American High School Diploma: Accredited schools